-- Maintaining all requisite settlement platforms and sub-custodian systems for the Transfers and Distribution of Custody Assets (e.g. CREST). - Liaising with Clients, Nominated Brokers, other brokers, sub-custodians, fund managers, Investment Managers and IFAs for the preparation and execution of Transfers and Distributions of Custody Assets from various locations (including stock held in electronic, paper and statement form). - Review of internal checklists prepared by Reyker staff and contractors for approval of prepared Transfers and Distributions.

-- Review of internal checklists and sweeps of CAI to alternative brokers designated by opt-out Clients or holders of CTFs or IF ISAs following the Distribution of their Custody Assets. - Verifying data exported from the Portal and reykeradmin.com to confirm the Custody Assets and quantities which were to be Transferred or Distributed and to which Nominated Broker or broker. - Improvements to reykeradmin.com to assist the Transfer and Distribution of Custody Assets. - Working with Clients, Investment Managers and the FSCS to ensure that all FSCS Protected Claimants are identified and eligibility confirmed. - Safeguarding physical share certificates. - Liaising with solicitors regarding the Argento loan note issue, potential legal options and costs. - Liaising with Clients who hold Argento loan notes to seek instructions and request a contribution to their respective share of the estimated legal costs. - Reconciling contributions received from Argento loan note holders for legal costs and preparing remittance advices to update JSAs' cash book. - Ongoing discussions and correspondence with potential brokers who may be able to receive the remaining CTF book by way of a sixth Nominated Broker Transfer. - Collating, logging and processing stock transfer forms as received from brokers with regard to the Distribution of Custody Assets for opt-out Clients or those without a Nominated Broker. - Ongoing monitoring and work regarding problematic Custody Assets and classifying as Non-Returnable Client Assets where appropriate.
+- Maintaining all requisite settlement platforms and sub-custodian systems for the Transfers and Distribution of Custody Assets (e.g. CACEIS). - Liaising with Clients, Nominated Brokers, other brokers, sub-custodians, fund managers, Investment Managers and IFAs for the preparation and execution of Transfers and Distributions of Custody Assets from various locations (including stock held in electronic, paper and statement form). - Review of internal checklists prepared by Reyker staff and contractors for approval of prepared Transfers and Distributions. - Review of internal checklists and sweeps of CAI to alternative brokers designated by opt-out Clients or holders of CTFs or IF ISAs following the Distribution of their Custody Assets. - Verifying data exported from the Portal and reykeradmin.com to confirm the Custody Assets and quantities which were to be Transferred or Distributed and to which Nominated Broker or broker. - Improvements to reykeradmin.com to assist the Transfer and Distribution of Custody Assets. - Working with Clients, Investment Managers and the FSCS to ensure that all FSCS Protected Claimants are identified and eligibility confirmed. - Safeguarding physical share certificates. - Liaising with solicitors regarding the Argento loan note issue, potential legal options and costs. - Liaising with Clients who hold Argento loan notes with regard to actions being considered by the JSAs. - Ongoing discussions and correspondence with potential brokers who may be able to receive the remaining CTF book by way of a sixth Nominated Broker Transfer. - Collating, logging and processing stock transfer forms as received from brokers with regard to the Distribution of Custody Assets for opt-out Clients or those without a Nominated Broker. - Ongoing monitoring and work regarding problematic Custody Assets and classifying as Non-Returnable Client Assets where appropriate.